 \section{Introduction}

-Various natural and engineered systems exhibit complex spatio-temporal dynamics, involving nonlinearities and high-dimensionalities.
+Various natural and engineered systems exhibit complex spatio-temporal behavior, which often involves nonlinear and high-dimensional dynamics.
 In many cases, however, the system's dynamics are governed by a few significant modes that represent the coherent features of the system.
-From a practical point of view, it is essential to extract these modes from the experimental data, so as to identify the fundamental dynamics, analyze the underlying physics, and build the low-dimensional model of the system~\cite{CTR:2012, holmes2012}.
+From a practical point of view, it is essential to extract these modes from the experimental data, so as to identify the fundamental dynamics, analyze the underlying physics, and build a low-dimensional model of the system~\cite{CTR:2012,holmes2012}.
 Over the past few decades, various data-based modal decomposition techniques have been proposed and applied to analyze complex dynamical systems, including fluid flow~\cite{Schmid:2010}, combustion system~\cite{luong2021}, neural activity recording~\cite{brunton2016}, and spread of infectious disease~\cite{proctor2015}, among many others.

 Two classes of data-based modal decomposition techniques are commonly used: proper orthogonal decomposition~(POD) and dynamic mode decomposition~(DMD).
 POD, which is also known as the principal component analysis in the statistics community, is a method of obtaining a low-dimensional approximation by projecting the full dynamical system onto a set of spatially orthogonal basis functions~\cite{rowley2005,sirovich1987}.
 Although POD can efficiently decompose a physical field to a lower order system, it suffers from several limitations.
 For instance, the basis functions drawn from POD do not necessarily represent the physically significant modes.
 Thus, a reduced-order model constructed from POD can be inaccurate due to the user's wrong choice of modes~\cite{ilak2008}.
 Furthermore, POD is sensitive to the data used and is therefore difficult to be used when the experimental data is contaminated~\cite{rathinam2003}.